 and other substances that provide tea aroma and taste.

-for about 3 months.
 This aging blends and mellows the flavenoids

 and other organic compounds to produce a tea that is renowned

 Matcha differs from gyokuro in that the leaves are not rolled at all.
 After steaming, the leaves are thoroughly dried.
 This is tencha.
 The tencha is then ground into a superfine powder, and that powder is what is known as matcha.
 As green tea is unfermented, it contains much larger quantities of a group of powerful antioxidants called polyphenols which are chemically altered during the fermentation of black tea.